-- Most CZ systems have predictable CZ processes and state-dependent responses to perturbation; however some may not and these can be identified - Humans can successfully manipulate CZ processes to maintain soil fertility or water quality sustainably in the face of constrained global change; i.e., within some tolerable range.
-(However, we do not yet understand the recoverable range for all important constituents, processes, and systems.) - Spatial and temporal scale of CZ response to perturbation can be predicted given knowledge of the spatial and temporal scale of disturbance as well as system state (lithology, biota, climate) - Resolving these hypotheses and establishing tractable solutions to the challenges requires interdisciplinary investigation; e.g. soil fertility is not solely an agronomic problem, it requires knowledge of site geology and ecology and human behaviour regarding land use and food consumption.
+- Most CZ systems have predictable CZ processes and state-dependent responses to perturbation; however some may not and these can be identified. - Humans can successfully manipulate CZ processes to maintain soil fertility or water quality sustainably in the face of constrained global change; i.e., within some tolerable range.
+(However, we do not yet understand the recoverable range for all important constituents, processes, and systems.) - Spatial and temporal scale of CZ response to perturbation can be predicted given knowledge of the spatial and temporal scale of disturbance as well as system state (lithology, biota, climate). - Resolving these hypotheses and establishing tractable solutions to the challenges requires interdisciplinary investigation; e.g. soil fertility is not solely an agronomic problem, it requires knowledge of site geology and ecology and human behaviour regarding land use and food consumption.

 Experimental design will include ecology for fully integrated CZO studies.
-The design is based on establishing site mass and flux balances to understand processes their role to create or deplete stocks of key CZ components that support ecosystem services.
+The design is based on establishing site mass and flux balances to understand processes and their role to create or deplete stocks of key CZ components that support ecosystem services.
 The necessary measurements include climate parameters, energy, water, carbon, nutrient input and output fluxes, biology, food web, hydrology and sediment measurements and ground and airborne geophysical measurements.
 Site selection will include locations with a downstream lake or impoundment to study the sediment record arising from site fluxes over time.

 The CZO network will be selected to systematically characterize anthroposequences of CZ perturbation through land use.
-Many sites are available worldwide to study specific gradients (e.g. climosequence).).
+Many sites are available worldwide to study specific gradients (e.g. climosequence).
 Marginal lands being taken into production will be including sites in Africa, Asia and S. America.
 Integration and collaboration with national monitoring services and public data access by the public are fundamental to establishing the network.

-How can sensing and monitoring technology, e/cyberinfrastructure and modelling methods be integrated to enable the simulation of essential terrestrial variables and forecasting for water supplies, food production, biodiversity and other major benefits for humankind?
+How can sensing technology, e-infrastructure and modelling be integrated for simulation and forecasting of essential terrestrial variables for water supplies, food production, biodiversity and other major benefits?